Ph.D. – Kansas State University, Manhattan, KS

 Nitish Kunte, M.S.

-Current Project: Branched Amphiphilic Peptide Capsules (BAPCs) as a Delivery System for mRNA vaccines
+Current Project: 1.
+Branched Amphiphilic Peptide Capsules (BAPCs) as a delivery system for mRNA vaccines in murine model.

 Why he joined the lab?: Masters dissertation projects introduced me to the field of nanotechnology.
 This elevated my passion for nanomedicine and inspired me to work on non-toxic biomaterials for gene delivery.